ambientsprotocol/ambc/README.md

 ### Final abstract syntax tree format

 The final AST format encodes protocol primitives into the JSON and is more meant for machine consumption.
-It has the following format:
+It has the following format.
+Note that all fields are **required** but initialized with default blank values.

-TODO
+Each node in the structure has three fields:

+1. `name`: The name of the ambient
+2. `capabilities`: The capabilities and co-capabilitie of the ambient
+3. `children`: array of one or more child ambients.

+Parallel computation is simply encoded using arrays.

 ### Compiler Output